 No other subependymal nodules or calcifications identified to suggest tuberous sclerosis.

 The patient went on to have a resection.

-Paraffin sections show a densely hypercellular spindle cell tumour.
-Tumour cells have mildly pleomorphic elongated vesicular nuclei and coarse bipolar processes and are arranged in intersecting fasciculi.
+Paraffin sections show a densely hypercellular spindle cell tumor.
+Tumor cells have mildly pleomorphic elongated vesicular nuclei and coarse bipolar processes and are arranged in intersecting fasciculi.
 A very occasional mitotic figure is identified.
 No necrosis is seen.
 No brain parenchymal tissue is included.

-Very weak immunostaining for epithelial membrane antigen (EMA) is noted in tumour cells in some areas.
-Approximately 2-3% of tumour cells show strong nuclear staining for Ki-67.
+Very weak immunostaining for epithelial membrane antigen (EMA) is noted in tumor cells in some areas.
+Approximately 2-3% of tumor cells show strong nuclear staining for Ki-67.

-Third ventricle tumour: Undifferentiated spindle cell tumour of uncertain malignant potential, probably a meningioma.
+FINAL DIAGNOSIS.
+Undifferentiated spindle cell tumor of uncertain malignant potential, probably a meningioma.

-Although the regional weak immunostaining for epithelial membrane antigen (EMA) in this tumour is consistent with meningioma, the histological appearances of tumour cells and their architectural arrangement are unusual for meningioma and a mesenchymal tumour (metastasis from a low-grade sarcoma or gastrointestinal stromal tumour) cannot be excluded.
+Comment: Although the regional weak immunostaining for epithelial membrane antigen (EMA) in this tumor is consistent with meningioma, the histological appearances of tumor cells and their architectural arrangement are unusual for meningioma and a mesenchymal tumor (metastasis from a low-grade sarcoma or gastrointestinal stromal tumor) cannot be excluded.

 Additionally, the possibility of this representing a chordoid glioma or a subependymal giant cell astrocytoma should be considered based on location and appearance, however, immunohistochemistry is very helpful.